voidoak/DynamicLogging/README.md

     "footer": "Message ID: {id} | Channel: {channel}" }
 ```

+## Example
-Now, here is an example message in the test server:
+Here is an example message in the test server:

 ![message](https://media.discordapp.net/attachments/789533464235212861/789690244743168011/unknown.png "boy I sure hope the mods don't see this lmao")